-In 2012, 5,505 sanitation workers received a total of \$35.5 million in two-person productivity pay-\$6,456 per worker on average.
-Eliminating this type of productivity pay would reduce personnel expenses in the sanitation department by an estimated \$40.1 million and \$40.9 million in 2015 and 2016, respectively.
-Because productivity pay is included in the final average salary calculation for pension purposes, the city would also begin to save from reduced pension costs by 2017 (the delay is due to the lag methodology used in pension valuation), and the estimated savings jumps to \$45.9 million.
+In 2014, 5,863 sanitation workers earned a total of \$37.2 million in two-person productivity pay-\$6,339 per worker on average.
+In 2014, 211 sanitation workers accrued \$1.6 million in one person roll-on/roll-off container differential pay, averaging out to \$7,509 per sanitation worker.
+Eliminating these types of productivity pay would reduce salaries, and associated payroll taxes (in the sanitation department by an estimated \$44.8 million and \$45.8 million in 2016 and 2017, respectively.
+Because productivity pay is included in the final average salary calculation for pension purposes, the city would also begin to save from reduced pension costs by 2018 (the delay is due to the lag methodology used in pension valuation), and the estimated savings jumps to \$51.6 million.